 We recommend taking a VM snapshot before the Setup Assistant becomes visible.
 This can take a bit of practice; it is easiest to take a few snapshots while the VM is still installing macOS so that you can revert to a previous point and have a second chance to take a “closer” snapshot if needed.
 Additionally, we have found that reverting to this snapshot is sometimes not enough.
 With Parallels in particular, we revert the snapshot and then immediately “reset” the VM.
 Without a reset, we sometimes see old cached DEP data or a company name of “(null)” during the Setup Assistant screens.

 Was this article helpful?
 Missing something?
-Help future readers by providing any helpful tips in the comments below.
+Help future readers by providing any helpful tips by reaching out to us on Twitter.